 (The Villas at) Disney’s Grand Floridian Resort and Spa

-We have reached another resort that I have not yet gotten to stay at!
 The Grand Floridian, like its other monorail friends, has great dining, shopping and transportation!
 Now, you can even walk to the Magic Kingdom!
-That’s awesome and makes me want to stay there!
+That’s an awesome benefit and you can take a little boat or monorail as well!

 Disney’s Wilderness Lodge/ Copper Creek Villas and Cabins/ Boulder Ridge Villas